How to start a craft business online from your home

 • Seller’s permit.
 When you’re selling goods instead of services, you typically need a seller’s permit so the government can collect sales tax on the items you sell.
 Some states charge a nominal fee — typically less than $100 — for this type of permit, but most don’t charge anything.

-6. Create your e-commerce site
+6. Build your ecommerce site

 Now that you know what you’re going to sell, you need to decide where you will sell your handmade crafts.
 Will you use an instantly recognizable online marketplace like Amazon or Etsy that’s already done most of the heavy lifting for you, so you can begin listing your products immediately?